Saturday, June 15, 2024

 where Guillermo lived most of his life.

 Maquel was my mom's older brother.
 He never married.
 He lived 12 miles from Santa Rosa in Puerto de Luna most of his life, except when he was in the army.
-He was stationed at Fort Bliss, Texas for basic training, then he went to Egypt and Italy, where he was honorably discharged due to a medical issue.
+He was stationed at Fort Bliss, Texas for basic training, then he went to Egypt and Italy, where he was honorably discharged due to medical issues.
 From what I understand, he came back from WWII with what is now known as post traumatic stress disorder.
-I have a feeling many returned from WWII with PTSD, a very real disorder when one has experienced something as shocking and dangerous as WWII.
+I have a feeling many returned from WWII with PTSD.

-The other day after I wrote the poem about Mac, I posted it on Facebook and I was surprised to see the response I got from cousins who had memories of him when they were young.
+The other day after I wrote the poem about Mac, I posted it on Facebook and I was surprised at the response I got from cousins who had memories of him when they were young.
 My cousin, Patrick Padilla said that my post brought back fond memories.
 One summer Patrick's father, Floyd Padilla, forced him to help Tio Maquel build a rock wall around their yard.
-He said he would never forget driving to Puerto de Luna in his old flatbed truck to get the rock for the job.
-He said he was amazed at how he knew just where to hit the large sandstones near the river with his pickaxes in order to break off chunks of rock for the wall.
-He also said he had always wished he could have learned more about masonry from Maquel but it was hard work and he was too young to care.
+He said he'd never forget riding with Maquel to Puerto de Luna in his old flatbed truck to gather the rock for the job.
+Patrick said he was amazed at how Mac knew just where to hit the large sandstones near the river with his pickaxe to break off chunks of rock for the wall.
+Patrick also said he had always wished he could have learned more about masonry from Maquel but it was hard work and he was too young to care.
 I didn't know until then that Maquel actually quarried his one stones!
 He quarried sandstone, smooth river granite stones and even petrified wood.
 He was an amazing mason.Watching him piece together a wall was a beautiful thing.
 I remembered that we had a pile of petrified wood on the side of our house that my dad was sort of proud of.
-He would move the pile to mow the grass and carefully please it back in the middle of the side yard.
+He would move the pile to mow the grass and carefully place it back in the middle of the side yard.
 To anyone else, it was just a pile of rocks.

 This is my grandson Dylan standing in front of my